Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 - Update your company portfolio

-The SoW should clearly define when a project is complete and all in-scope deliverables are delivered.
+The statement of work should clearly define when a project is complete and all in-scope deliverables are delivered.

 When the immediate bug fixes are complete, it’s important that we don’t start adding in last-minute feature requests.

 Some of the biggest mistakes are made trying to make quick fixes to a project in the days just after it has gone live when clients start panicking and changing their minds about things!
 Invariably, this kind of botch job leaves the site user experience or design severely compromised.
 Knee-jerk changes are never thought out properly and contribute to scope creep!

 In some teams, project closure requires some accounting updates, or possibly documentation requirements that apply in some verticals.

-There could be any number of things that the PM is required to do at the end of a project that you might not think to do.
-You should already have a good sense of what is required, but if you’re not sure what is expected of you, make sure you ask about things like any specific accounting updates or documentation requirements.
+There could be any number of things that the project manager is required to do at the end of a project that you might not think to do.
+You should already have a good sense of what is required, but if you’re not sure what is expected of you, ask about things like specific accounting updates or documentation requirements.